Komet2005/GAS-Coviva-Hager/README.md

 **Features**

-To be connect to a your Coviva Hub, you need to create a Google Sheet with your CovivaId, username and password (the covivaId is the same detail you use when logging into the phone app.
+To be connect to a your Coviva Hub, you need to create a sheet in Google Sheet with your CovivaId, username and password (the covivaId is the same detail you use when logging into the phone app.
 It's a short hexadecimal string that represents your site or Coviva hub).

 **Credits**